JavaScriptonit/myselfRep/Kubernetes/kubectl-commands.md

    **kubectl get deployments** - list of deployments with number of pods

+   kubectl get storageclass - options on PC that kubernetes has for creating PV

 3. **minikube ip** === print ip

 4. **kubectl delete** pod client-pod - deleting pods/services === **DELETE**